 Ideally, you should store, transport and charge your lithium batteries in purpose-made fireproof bags which are quite cheap and available here from Amazon.

-This applies to lithium metal batteries (which are also known as non-rechargeable lithium and primary lithium).
+Lithium metal batteries are also known as non-rechargeable lithium and primary lithium.

 These batteries are most often used in cameras and other small personal electronic items.
 Consumer-sized batteries (up to 2 grams of lithium per battery) may be carried.

 This includes all the non-rechargeable lithium batteries typically used in cameras.
 These include AA, AAA, 123, CR123A, CR1, CR2, CRV3, CR22, 2CR5, etc. and the flat round lithium button cell.
 Note: The “C” prefix denotes that it is a lithium battery.